Back to articles

 What Was Claude Fable 5 Built For?

-Even though it's offline today, it's worth understanding what Fable 5 is — because Anthropic intends to bring it back, and it sets the bar for what a "Mythos-class" model can do.
+With access now returning, it's worth understanding what Fable 5 is — because it sets the bar for what a "Mythos-class" model can do.

 Fable 5 was the first Mythos-class model released to the public — a tier of capability Anthropic had previously held back over safety concerns.
 In a few high-risk areas (cybersecurity, biology, chemistry, model distillation) it blocked requests and fell back to Opus 4.8; Anthropic said those safeguards triggered in under 5% of sessions.